 - Monitor what is being said about your online

 - Keep it conversational

 - Share personal stories and pictures of you with others

 - Be authentic in your posts, but don’t be afraid to post more controversial content if it aligns with your beliefs or values

 - Engage with other users by liking their posts, commenting on them, or sharing the same sentiment as their post

 The rise of social media and its use in political campaigns has been a hotly debated topic for the past few years.
-Social media provides both benefits and challenges to politicians as they try to reach their audience through it.
-But some argue that there is no substitute for meeting people face-to-face, which can’t be done on social media.
-As this trend continues into the 2022’s, we’ll have an opportunity to see how these arguments play out – so stay tuned!
+Social Media provides benefits and challenges to politicians as they try to reach their audience through it.
+But some argue there is no substitute for meeting people face-to-face, which can’t be done on social media.
+As this trend continues into the 2022s, we’ll have an opportunity to see how these arguments play out – so stay tuned!